 The Eucharist is the most eminent sacrament, in which Christ himself is contained, offered, and received.
-We celebrate the Eucharist and as community gather to receive the Body, Blood, Soul and Divinity of Christ at each Mass.
+We celebrate the Eucharist and as community gather to receive the Body, Blood, Soul and Divinity of Christ in Holy Communion at each Mass.

-As children reach 3rd grade or above, we extend them an invitation to join us at the Table of the Lord and receive the Sacrament of Eucharist.
-This is done through participation in our parish Religious Education program.
+As children reach 3rd grade or above, we extend them an invitation to join us at the Table of the Lord and make their First Holy Communion.
+This is done through participation in our parish Faith Formation program.

 To find out more, please contact our Faith Formation Secretary, LeeAnn Fritsch at 860-872-0200 X 309.